 Studying a subject in depth could give you new insights and even put you on the path to a career.

 Beginning this fall, students will register for AP exams in October.
 This new timeline is due to educational research that shows huge benefits (increase in participation and increase in scores) for students who commit at the beginning of their class.

 For all GUHSD high schools, the ordering deadline and fee schedule is as follows:

-- Before October 11, students will join their AP class via a join code from their teacher and will pay for exams at their school finance office.
+Before November 11, students will join their AP class via a join code from their teacher.

-- If you taking an exam that you are not currently in a class for, please contact the AP Coordinator, Mr. Devine to get on an an "exam only" test list.
+If you taking an exam that you are not currently in a class for, please contact the AP Coordinator, Mr. Devine to get on an an "exam only" test list.
 Exam deadlines still apply.
-Exam Only registration instruction.
+Exam Only registration info.

 Cost for each exam is $15 for ECVHS students.

 Exams ordered/canceled after the deadline will incur a $40 late fee.